Crispy Chikuwa Isobe-age: Easy, Eggless Recipe!

 FAQs

-1. Can I use frozen chikuwa for this recipe?
+1. Can I use frozen chikuwa?